Brand Name

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly to lower your bad cholesterol levels and to decide if you should continue to take it.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during treatment and for at least 2 weeks after your last dose.
+If you can get pregnant, you must have a negative pregnancy test before starting treatment with this medicine to make sure you are not pregnant.
+Use an effective form of birth control to keep from getting pregnant during treatment and for 2 weeks after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Using this medicine together with lovastatin or simvastatin may increase risk of a serious muscle problem called myopathy.
-Check with your doctor right away if you have unexplained muscle pain, tenderness, or weakness, especially if you also have unusual tiredness or a fever.
+Using this medicine together with simvastatin and lovastatin may cause serious muscle problems called rhabdomyolysis and myopathy.
+Check with your doctor right away if you have dark urine, fever, muscle cramps or spasms, muscular pain, stiffness, tenderness, wasting or weakness, or unusual tiredness or weakness.

 Do not change your dose or stop taking this medicine without first talking with your doctor.